orgthamizhi/tar/README.md

-# Square POS & Shopify POS Mobile App Clone
+# TAR POS - Point of Sale System

-A React Native mobile application that replicates the exact design and functionality of Square POS and Shopify POS mobile apps, built with Expo, InstantDB, and NativeWind (Tailwind CSS).
+A modern, React Native-based Point of Sale (POS) system built with Expo, featuring real-time data synchronization, cloud storage, and a clean, intuitive interface inspired by Square POS and Shopify POS mobile apps.

 ## ✨ Features